Harry-young-0/GeTAP/README.md

 ### 5. Replace defaults with your gene name, token and file directory

 Scroll down slightly and you will see gene_name, file_directory and LD_Token on lines 17, 21 and 27 respectively.
 Replace with your versions.
+Don't change anything else unless you are specifically trying to tweak the pipeline, these are teh only changes you need to make.

  **gene_name** - The name of your human gene or human homolgue of your gene in all capitals as it appears in GTEx - you can check here: https://gtexportal.org/home/ - top right search box. e.g: "NFE2L2"